Rafael Trujillo

 On 30 May 1961, Trujillo was assassinated by a group of conspirators led by general Antonio Imbert Barrera.
 In the immediate aftermath, Trujillo's son Ramfis took temporary control of the country, executing most of the conspirators.
 By November 1961, the Trujillo family was pressured into exile by the titular president Joaquín Balaguer, who introduced reforms to open up the regime.
-The murder ushered in civil strife which concluded with the Dominican Civil War and a US-OAS intervention, eventually stabilised under a multi-party system in 1966.
+The murder ushered in civil strife which concluded with the Dominican Civil War and a US-OAS intervention.
+The Dominican Republic eventually stabilised under a multi-party system in 1966.

-The Trujillo era unfolded in Dominican Republic of the Caribbean environment particularly susceptible to dictators.
+The Trujillo era unfolded in the Dominican Republic when the Caribbean was particularly susceptible to dictators.
 In the countries of the Caribbean Basin alone, his dictatorship overlapped with those in Cuba, Nicaragua, Guatemala, El Salvador, Honduras, Venezuela and Haiti.
 In perspective, the Trujillo dictatorship has been judged more prominent and more brutal than its contemporaries.
 Trujillo remains a polarizing figure in the Dominican Republic, as the sheer longevity of his rule makes a detached evaluation difficult.
 While his supporters credit him for bringing long-term stability, economic growth and prosperity, doubling life expectancy of average Dominicans and multiplying the GDP, critics denounce the heavy-handed and violent nature of his regime, including the murder of tens of thousands, and xenophobia towards Haitians, as well as the Trujillo family's nepotism, widespread corruption and looting of the country's natural and economic resources.